A Tour of Ronald Reagan’s Boyhood Home in Dixon, Illinois

 Dixon, Illinois is most famous for being the hometown location of 40th President, Ronald Reagan.
 The Reagan’s lived in the Dixon home for 3 years, between 1920-1923, making Ronald 9 at the time of move in.
 The house opened to the public in the mid 80’s.
 Tours currently run from April to October each year.

 None of the original furniture remains in the house, however, it has been remodeled to resemble the look of a 1920s residence.
-Take a look below at my photo gallery of the house.

 The room that Ronald shared with his brother Neil.

 This room was the Reagan guest bedroom, which they rented out occasionally.
 Ronald’s mother, Nelle, used it primarily for her sewing.